ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/index.rst

 How to model Vivarium components
 ================================================

-..
-The purpose of this page is to describe the general types of model components that comprise Vivarium models.

 The following subpages describe the different types of Vivarium components we typically encounter and provide guidelines on how to model them in our simulations.